Cleansing Your Body Through Fasting

 2. LOCATION, LOCATION, LOCATION

-Although you can technically fast anywhere in the world, if you try to fast at home and you live with people who will be cooking food that you can smell, or who will be eating around you, or who don't understand fasting and will be trying to pressure you to eat something, it will be similar to a recovering alcoholic going into a bar with the intentions of just drinking water.
+Although you can technically fast anywhere in the world, if you try to fast at home and you live with people who will be eating around you or cooking foods that you can smell, or they don't understand fasting and will be trying to pressure you to eat something, it will be similar to a recovering alcoholic going to a bar with the intention of just drinking water.

-I have done many fasts over the years, and my best fasting experience was when I fasted in "Costa Rica" because I had warm weather, clean air, beautiful natural scenery, and supportive people around me who were experienced with fasting and were there to help me.
+My best fasting experience was when I fasted in "Costa Rica" because I had warm weather, clean air, and beautiful natural scenery, and the people I was staying with had a lot of experience with fasting and were supportive and helpful.

 3. PREPARE MENTALLY FOR THE HUNGER

-We have all been conditioned to eat when we're happy, eat when we're sad, eat when we're being entertained, eat when we're board, eat when we're with loved ones, eat when we feel lonely, etc. And because we've basically been conditioned to eat as an emotional reflex to anything that we experience in life, it makes the idea of fasting seem a lot more challenging than it really is.
+We have all been conditioned to eat when we're happy, eat when we're sad, eat when we're being entertained, and eat when we're bored.
+And because we've been conditioned to eat as an emotional reflex, and because fasting can be such an emotional experience, it makes the idea of fasting seem a lot harder than it actually is.

-Back when I younger, I actually used to say (and believe) that I was "starving" if I had to eat lunch an hour or two later than normal, but now if I were to find myself in a situation where I was going to have to go an entire week without eating, I would simply look at it as a "fast" and enjoy it rather than suffer.
+Back when I was younger, I used to say and believe that I was "starving" if I had to eat a meal an hour or two later than normal.
+But now if I were to find myself in a situation where I was going to have to go an entire week without eating, I would simply look at it as a "fast" and enjoy it rather than suffer.

-But in order to reach the point in a "Water Fast" where you no longer feel hungry, you must refrain from eating or drinking ANYTHING except for plane water for about 3 days, because even a small snack or even a glass of water that has some kind of an added sweetener in it will "break the fast" and can result in your hunger getting stronger rather than vanishing.
+But to reach the point where you no longer feel any hunger, you must refrain from eating or drinking ANYTHING except plane water for about 3 days, because even a small snack or small drink that contains some calories will "break the fast" and will cause your body to crave more calories.

 4. TRUST YOUR BODY

-Keep in mind that you go on a fast, you and your body might have totally different agendas.
+If you go on a fast, you and your body might have 2 different agendas.

-You may be hoping for external results that you can easily see every time that you look in the mirror (like looking thinner, looking younger, or having clearer looking skin) while your body may be far more concerned with fixing internal problems that are far more serious and that you aren't even fully aware of.
+In your mind, you may be hoping for external results that you can easily see any time you look in the mirror.
+(Like looking thinner, looking younger, or having clearer-looking skin.)

-So during your fast, try to let go of superficial expectations, and trust that your body will work on the things that are truly the most urgent.
+During your fast, try to let go of superficial expectations, and trust that your body will work on the things that are truly the most important for your long-term health and well-being.

 5. NO CONTEST!

-Do not go on a fast if your motivation to do it is so you can tell people that you fasted for ____ days, or that you lost ____ pounds.
+Do not go on a fast if your motivation to do it is being able to tell people that you fasted for ____ days, or that you lost ____ pounds.

 6. END THE FAST CAREFULLY